 For nearly one thousand years pilgrims have walked approximately 15 miles per day for 33 days across northern Spain ending in the City of Santiago Compostela.
 In 2017, a group of 40 Theatre Y artists and volunteers walked the 500-mile pilgrimage to begin a theatrical investigation into the meaning of pilgrimage in today’s globalized society.
 After all, the origins of globalized culture lay along the medieval pilgrimage routes of Europe and the Middle East.
 Today, however, we are living in a time when the process of globalization is accelerated by climate change, multinational corporations, economic exploitation, and mass refugee migration.

 Yet despite being so connected, our engagement with the wider world remains mediated by political ideologies and digital media.
 In such a context, The Camino Project represents an attempt to return to pilgrimage as an old way to find new expressions of cohabitation.
-Through the ancient practices of walking and hospitality, The Camino Project imagines an alternative mode of being-together rooted in the fragility, proximity, care, and tempo of the body.
 Inspired by the form of medieval mystery plays—which would take their audiences across the city en masse as an expression of civic and spiritual identity, in blend of theatrical entertainment and meditation—our ensemble will guide audiences to question on what grounds we can create a new collective identity in spite of our age of contradictions and uncertainties.

 Photo Credit: Raffaele Cipullo